Treatment of ankle instability and post-sprain stiffness

 What are the different ankle conditions that can cause instability?

-• Instabilities of mechanical origin linked to anatomical anomalies (e.g. ligament laxity).
+• instabilities of mechanical origin are linked to anatomical anomalies, such as ligament laxity;

-• Instabilities of functional origin linked to a posture problem or a bad motor pattern.
+• instabilities of functional origin are linked to a problem of posture or neuromotor control.

 Ankle sprains: the most frequent pathology